-Three new Wytec HCS12 C32-C128 boards, docking board, Robot Controller and Single Board Computer are available now.
-Cheaper and more features.
-Great for senior projects, robot controllers and embedded applications.
+Three new Wytec HCS12 C32-C128 boards, docking board, Robot Controller and Single Board Computer are available.
+These modules are good for senior projects, robot controllers and many embedded applications.

 48-pin QFP, MC9S12C32/C128 MCU standard specifications: